Book Review: Mindset by Carol Dweck

 I was never the smartest kid at school and I was never treated as though I would achieve great things.
 But I’ve never allowed this to get in my way.

-However, just because I have a growth mindset when it comes to certain things doesn’t mean that is true for all areas in my life.
+However, just because I have a growth mindset when it comes to certain things doesn’t mean that is true for all areas of my life.

 Like many others, I tell myself that I will never succeed.
-That I’m not good enough, that I will never be good enough.
+That I’m not good enough, that I will never be good enough⁣.
+But this is my fixed mindset talking⁣.

 “It’s not always the people who start out the smartest who end up the smartest.”